pivotal-cf/terraforming-azure/README.md

 - vm_admin_username: **(required)** Admin username for OpsMan VM
 - vm_admin_password: **(required)** Admin password for OpsMan VM
 - dns_suffix: **(required)** Domain to add environment subdomain to

+### Optional

+When deploying the isolation segments tile you can optionally route traffic through a separate domain and load balancer by specifying:

+- create_isoseg_resources: **(default 0)** Creates a DNS record and load balancer for isolation segment network traffic when set to 1

 ## Running